 App note from ON Semiconductors on EMI self pollution.
 Link here (PDF)

 This application note will address the problem of Electro Magnetic Interference (EMI) self pollution in which one part of an electrical systems such as cell phones and consumer electrical products emit radiation that interferes with the operation of other parts of the system.

-App note from OSRAM on using RGB LEDs or their MULTILED® for automotive interior lighting.
+App note from ON Semiconductors on their FSL4110LR power switch for SMPS power supplies.
 Link here (PDF)

 Some industrial equipment that are supplied from a threephase AC power source such as industrial drives and energy meters often need an auxiliary power supply stage that can provide a regulated low-power DC source for analog and digital circuitry.

 This power supply stage requests special specifications such as;